just-vics/Food_pipeline/README.md

     PASSWORD = "your_password"
     DATABASE = "your_db"

-  # Make sure you have the Python Dependencies installed
-   pip install mysql-connector-python
-   pip install requests
+   Make sure you have the Python Dependencies installed pip install mysql-connector-python and pip install requests